NagasivaKumari/DeepFake/README.md

 4. Browser Extension — implement in Manifest v3; provide in-page verification UI querying Algorand indexer.
 5. Testing — upload & verify test media; run SHA/pHash diff tests and edge-case checks.
 6. Mainnet Launch — connect to Algorand MainNet; add ASA-based reputation/incentives and finalize docs.

-Vision

-A transparent digital media ecosystem where every piece of content — real or synthetic — carries a verifiable fingerprint of its origin, creator, and authenticity, making deepfake misuse and misinformation detection automatic and trustless.

-Goal

-Create a trustable digital content ecosystem where any image, video, or audio can be verified as authentic or AI-generated using blockchain-backed proofs, perceptual hashing, and verified creator identities.

-When media is uploaded or created, its unique hash, metadata, and creator’s verified signature are recorded on the Algorand blockchain.
-Anyone can later verify authenticity and integrity using the web dashboard or browser extension.

 Algorand Smart Contract (PyTeal)